Current Prices: $325,000 to $779,900

 Living closer to the commercial district on Clark Street will have you right in the thick of neighborhood activity, from festivals to just your average Saturday night out.
 For a quieter experience, residents can head a bit closer to the lakefront, or west of Clark.

-Andersonville is often lauded for its lack of chain restaurants, giving the area a more distinctive feel.
+Andersonville is known for its lack of chain restaurants, giving the area a more distinct feel.
 The main strip of restaurants is located on Clark Street, with everything available from traditional Swedish cuisine to trendier bars and brew houses.
 Hamburger Mary's is a neighborhood staple, known for its kitschy ambiance and delicious food.

-Independently owned specialty shops frequented by a diverse local crowd.
-Andersonville is home to one of the city's largest gay and lesbian populations, driving the local bar and retail scene.
+Expect to see many independently owned specialty shops frequented by a diverse local crowd.
 Don't expect to see crazy crowds of bar-hoppers, but you can expect a long wait at the popular brunch spots.

-Andersonville isn't your scene if you're one for clubbing, but the many bars dotting Clark Street have a friendly neighborhood feel that makes for a fun night.
-Head to a craft beer house for dinner and drinks with friends, followed by a show at the theater in Hamburger Mary's.
+Andersonville isn't necessarily the place for heavy partying, but the many bars dotting Clark Street have a friendly neighborhood feel that makes for a fun night.
+Head to a craft beer house for dinner and drinks with friends, followed by a show at the theater at Hamburger Mary's.
 Thanks to the community's Swedish history, a few dive bars even serve “glogg” in the winter, a traditional mulled wine.

 Head to M. Henry for some of the best brunch on the North Side, then go for a stroll through the commercial district in search of eccentric shopping finds.
-Check out the city's biggest feminist bookstore, Women & Children First, or experience authentic Swedish cuisine at any number of nearby bakeries.
+Check out the city's most famous feminist bookstore, Women & Children First, or experience authentic Swedish cuisine at any number of nearby bakeries.